 CamPlay clubs and groups offer a fun, child-centred and safe environment for children and young people aged 6 - 19 with additional needs.
 There are Saturday Clubs in Fenland and East Cambridgeshire, Holiday Clubs over the school holiday periods throughout Cambridgeshire and Community clubs in Huntingdonshire and Fenland.

-Full details about the clubs and groups can be found in the Family Information Directory.
+Full details about the clubs and groups can be found in the Cambridgeshire Online Directory.

 The team can provide support for your son or daughter at home or support them with activities in their local community.
 The support offered will be based on the needs of your son or daughter and agreed as part of your care and support plan.